yangdanny97/pathways-vis/README.md

 3. ensure some degree of serendipity for finding out of major courses in uncommon departments, i..e. don’t overemphasize common courses
 4. netid login
 5. user interaction logging using netid as the identifier

 #### Progress:
+1. Several UI improvements are made
+2. Done
+3. No progress
+4. Server is deployed on pathway.cis.cornell.edu with NetID login enabled
+5. NetID + add/delete/search is logged to Google Stackdriver

+### Week ending 11/9

+#### Goals:
+- improving the interface, reducing errors and unexpected behaviors
+- add hashing for logging netIDs
+- refine algorithm to promote less common courses
+- investigate new/improved vis

+#### Progress:
 - TBD